GoogleCloudPlatform/oldisim/README.md

 # Build oldisim #

-To build oldisimulator, run `scons` in the root directory of the project.
+To build oldisimulator, ensure that all submodules are available (`git submodule update --init`) and run `scons` in the root directory of the project.

 If you need to create static libraries, put the following in a new file named custom.py in the project root: